 This is the place

-- Lightness As Gregory
+- Lightness as Gregory

 This is △

-- The price is a bit expensive after all
+- The price is a bit high

-Moreover, each part is easy to operate.
+And each part is easy to operate

-deuter Futura Pro 40
+Deuter Futura Pro 40

 This is the place